CARS have worked with many specialist Motorbike Repairers and restorers.

-Plastics, most bikes use multiple substrates including plastics, carbon fibre, aluminium and the like.
-We have specialist products to enable best adhesion and durability.
-Cleanliness is the key, and some substrates need special attention prior to coating.
+When it comes to plastics, most bikes use multiple substrates including plastics, carbon fibre, aluminium and the like.
+We have specialist products to enable best adhesion and durability for these surfaces, however, cleanliness is the key, and some substrates need special attention prior to coating.

 We are always happy to give advice on custom effects, and we have House of Kolor colour chips at the branch (Ipswich).

 NB.
-With any custom effect you must stick to a recommended full system to avoid disappointment.
-These generally entail specialist primer system, followed by a specific colour ground colour then the colour, then a specific clear-coat.
+With any custom effect you must stick to a recommended full system to avoid disappointment, these generally entail a specialist primer system, followed by a specific colour ground colour then the colour, then a specific clear-coat.
 Don’t mix and match Custom Systems!

 Be aware that custom effects are not cheap, and it is very common to use significantly more material than normal automotive product.
 If you choose a holographic flake, then be prepared to finding sparkly bits for months after, as it seems to go everywhere!

 If you need to discuss your project then ask away!
 We are happy to price up in advance!